luboganev/luboganev.github.io/_posts/2022-03-14-observe-as-state-is-the-new-postvalue.md

 ---

 ### LiveData - To set value or to postValue?
 Before the times of Jetpack Compose, we used to directly observe LiveData for changes in Android components that have lifecycle, such as for example Activity and Fragment.
 When writing updates to the LiveData, we have two options to choose from - `setValue` and `postValue`.
-The first one is synchrnonous operation and has to be executed on the main thread.
+The first one is synchronous operation and has to be executed on the main thread.
 The second one is asynchronous and can be invoked on other threads.
 PostValue internally schedules an update to be executed on the main thread Looper for the next Looper cycle, similar to how we can call post or postDelayed on a view.

 This behavior is pretty straight forward and essentially results into the following guidelines when to use what:

-- If you only care about the last value of a LiveData, you can simply always using postValue.
+- If you only care about the last value of a LiveData, you can simply always use postValue.
 - If you care about all intermediate values, then you need to be calling setValue, but then you also need to take care about thread safety yourself.